JetBrains/lincheck/docs/topics/modular-testing.md

 ## What's next

-Learn how to configure test execution if the contract of the data structure sets some [constraints](constraints.md), for example, single-consumer queues.
+Learn how to test data structures that set access [constraints](constraints.md) on the execution, such as single-producer single-consumer queues.